geoffmazeroff/shamazon/ProjectPlan.md

 - Create a response model for the listing page
 - Build backend service to return hard-coded list for the index page
 - Create mock data service to generate full product data models
-- MVP details page should display all fields for a single product
+- Create MVP details page that displays all fields for a single product
 - Create image loader service
-- Modify mock product repo to take a constant JSON string with 2 products and convert that into two product models
+- Modify mock product repo to take a constant JSON string with 2 products and convert that into two product models (confirms JSON -> DTO works))
 - Map the JSON wrapper instance to the Product model the UI binds to
 - Build out service that communicates with 3rd-party API
 - Improve format of index page (thumbnails use Bootstrap class and are clickable)
 - Add navbar with search functionality to index page
 - Add cache duration of 30 seconds for product data to support faster load times
 - Implement search functionality
-- Set up a Bootstrap carousel for the product images
+- Set up a Bootstrap carousel for the product images on the details page
 - Fix the carousel image size (too large)
 - Improve the visual layout of the product details page
 - Improve UX for when search returns no results
-- Handle product ID being missing from query string
+- Handle product ID being absent from query string
 - Handle product ID not being found in the product list
+- Sort header returns by rating; add text on page to mention this